Paparazzo (pronounced pah-puh-raht-soh or pah-pah-raht-tsaw (Italian))

 The symbiosis of stars and the paparazzi

-Anita Ekberg (1931–2015) in Federico Fellini's La Dolce Vita (the sweet life or the good life; 1960).
-The scene was shot in the waters of Rome's Trevi Fountain.
+Anita Ekberg (1931–2015) in Federico Fellini's (1920–1993) La Dolce Vita (translated variously as "the sweet life" or "the good life", 1960, left) and soon after, on location (as it were) in London's Berkley Hotel (right).
+The famous scene in La Dolce Vita was shot while she splashed in the waters of Rome's Trevi Fountain.

-Anita Ekberg understood the often symbiotic relationship between paparazzi and their subjects, sometimes willing sometimes not.
-Long after the event, cheerfully she would admit the famous incident in the lobby of London’s Berkley Hotel, when her dress “burst” open, was a publicity stunt pre-arranged with a freelance photographer.
+Ms Ekberg understood the often symbiotic relationship between paparazzi and their subjects, sometimes willing sometimes not.
+Long after the event, cheerfully she would admit the famous incident in the lobby of London’s Berkley Hotel when her dress “burst” open, was a publicity stunt pre-arranged with a freelance photographer.
+Although doubtlessly well-rehearsed, as might be expected from a trained actor it was one of history's more accomplished "planned wardrobe malfunctions".
+Frequently, interpretations of Ms Ekberg's technique is seen on social media platforms (real people don't call them "the socials") but not all the young ladies who have followed in her wake so well disguise the artifice.

 No comments: